anirudh28/anirudh28.github.io/_portfolio/portfolio-4.md

 electrodes.
 Due to the phase delay inherent in a high-frequency AC signal propagating through the body, a phase difference can be observed between pairs of electrodes.
 SkinTrack measures these phase differences to compute a 2D finger touch coordinate.
 Our approach can segment touch events at 99% accuracy, and resolve the 2D location of touches with a mean error of 7.6mm.
 As our approach is compact, non-invasive, low-cost and lowpowered, we envision the technology being integrated into future smartwatches, supporting rich touch interactions beyond the confines of the small touchscreen.
+We deployed the methodology using IoT and machine learning algorithm with SVM classifier with an accuracy of 85%.
+Presented as one of the Top 5 projects from IIT Kanpur at the Engineer’s Conclave held at IIT Bombay.
 [Code](https://github.com/eclub-iitk/skintrack)